-The FY 2015 Budget meets the current fiscal needs of county government operations and provides limited funding for future capital investment as well as adequate funding for the repayment of the county's debt.
+The Fiscal Year 2016 Budget meets the current fiscal needs of county government operations and provides limited funding for future capital investment as well as adequate funding for the repayment of the county's debt.
+Additionally, the full five-year Capital Improvements Program plan is included in the budget document under the 5 Year CIP tab.